JujuAdams/Scribble/8.0/setting-up.md

 ## How do I use spritefonts?

 Spritefonts work similarly to standard fonts and they are interchangeable when drawing text.
-They do, however, require that you use [`font_add_sprite`](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Fonts/font_add_sprite.htm) or [`font_add_sprite_ext`](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Fonts/font_add_sprite.htm) to define the spritefont.
+They do, however, require that you use [`font_add_sprite`](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Fonts/font_add_sprite.htm) or [`font_add_sprite_ext`](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Fonts/font_add_sprite.htm) to define the spritefont before using them with Scribble.
 The name of the spritefont in Scribble is the same as the name of the sprite asset.

 ## How do I use MSDF fonts?